ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 - _Part 4: Adding Persistence - The Write-Ahead Log (WAL) (Not yet published)_
 - _Part 5: Finishing Touches - API Gateway (Not yet published)_

+## Part 1 Goal

+Our main goal now for Part 1 is to implement the Node in Go.
+The Node will connect everything from CRDT to network using our own protocol.
+Part 1's Node will have a static list of peers for the sake of simplicity**,** but later in the series we'll add proper peer discovery.
+So our goal is to get up and running and see our CRDT in action.

+---

 Now that we've made sure we have a solid foundation, we can move on to our Node implementation where everything is glued together.

 This part involves several components.
 Here's the directory structure we'll be working with: